appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-ehllapi-library/README.md

 ## IBM Go to Coordinates
   - Navigates to the specified row column location

+## IBM Send Special Control Key
+- Used for sending keystrokes other than standard characters
+- Only this method sends these types of keystrokes since it handles the escape character entry (default is @)
+- 'Keyboard Mnemonics' section in linked IBM documentation lists all the character options
+- Common Examples
+  - @E sends the enter key
+  - @T sends the tab key

 ## IBM Write Here
   - Writes text at the current cursor position